Sometimes, Sweet’s syndrome (SS) can occur in an unusual form. This is called a disease variant.

 What is neuro-Sweet’s disease?

-Neuro-Sweet’s disease (NSD) is a rare neurological variant of SS that can affect the central nervous system (CNS) – the brain and the spinal cord.
+Neuro-Sweet’s disease (NSD) is a rare neurological variant of SS that can affect the central nervous system (brain and spinal cord).
 It was first reported in 1999 in a 37-year-old Japanese man who was experiencing repeat episodes of encephalitis, and had the genetic marker HLA-B54 (Hisanaga et al, 1999).

 How many cases of neuro-Sweet’s disease have been reported?

-By September 2016, 69 cases of NSD had been reported in medical literature, including the first case of radiation therapy-induced NSD in a patient receiving treatment for an oral squamous cell carcinoma (Drago et al, 2016; Wallet et al, 2016).
-It is most common in East Asians, and affects males (46 cases) more than females (23 cases) (Drago et al, 2016).
-The average age of onset for NSD is approximately 49-years-old.
-(Hisanaga et al, 1999)
+There have been more than 70 cases of NSD, and by September 2016, 69 cases had already been reported in medical literature, including the first case of radiation therapy-induced NSD in a patient receiving treatment for an oral squamous cell carcinoma (Drago et al, 2016; Wallet et al, 2016).
+It’s most common in East Asians, and affects males more than females (Drago et al, 2016).
+The average age of onset for NSD is approximately 49-years-old (Hisanaga et al, 1999).

 Is neuro-Sweet’s disease more likely to affect some parts of the brain than others?

 Yes, and the most commonly affected parts of the brain are the basal ganglia, thalamus and brain stem (Singh et al, 2011: 990).

 A change in mental state is often associated with NSD, followed by headaches or migraines and memory disorders (Drago et al, 2016).
 NSD can also cause other symptoms, and symptoms experienced will depend on which part of the central nervous system has been affected.
 Other symptoms include: